Credit Decisioning Agent: AI-Powered Autonomous Credit Risk & Real-Time Order Approval

 3. Debt-to-Income Ratio

-A borrower’s debt-to-income (DTI) ratio helps assess their ability to take on additional credit obligations without financial strain.
+A customer’s debt-to-income (DTI) ratio helps assess their ability to take on additional credit obligations without financial strain.

 4. Credit Utilization Rate

-The percentage of available credit currently being used by a borrower is a crucial factor in credit decisioning.
+The percentage of available credit currently being used by a customer is a crucial factor in credit decisioning.

 5. Employment and Income Verification

-Stable income and employment history contribute to a borrower’s financial stability and repayment capacity.
+Stable income and employment history contribute to a customer’s financial stability and repayment capacity.

-Multiple outstanding loans can increase the financial burden and affect the ability to take on new credit.
+Multiple outstanding trade credits can increase the financial burden and affect the ability to take on new credit.

 Types of Credit Decisioning Models